 - Periactin.
-The prescription antihistamine, cyproheptadine (Periactin), works like Benedryl but has the added advantages of suppressing dreams and reversing stimulant-induced appetite suppression.
+The prescription antihistamine, cyproheptadine (Periactin), works like Benadryl but has the added advantages of suppressing dreams and reversing stimulant-induced appetite suppression.
 For those with no appetite loss, weight gain may limit Periactin's usefulness.

 - Clonidine.
 Some practitioners recommend in a 0.05 to 0.1 mg dose one hour before bedtime.
 This medication is used for high blood pressure, and it is the drug of choice for the hyperactivity component of ADHD.
 It exerts significant sedative effects for about four hours.

 - Antidepressant medications, such as trazadone (Desyrel), 50 to 100 mg, or mirtazapine (Remeron), 15 mg, used by some clinicians for their sedative side effects.
 Due to a complex mechanism of action, lower doses of mirtazapine are more sedative than higher ones.
 More is not better.
-Like Benedryl, these medications tend to produce sedation into the next day, and may make getting up the next morning harder than it was.
+Like Benadryl, these medications tend to produce sedation into the next day, and may make getting up the next morning harder than it was.

 Problems waking up